git-pulkit3010/AI-Candidate-Finder-Agent/README.md

 A complete AI-powered agent that parses job descriptions, scrapes candidate data, and provides an elegant web interface for recruiters.

+Please make an .env file with your API key from https://serpapi.com/.
+Also within the .env file, add MONGO_URI=mongodb://localhost:27017 (since using mongodb locally on a Docker container)

 ✨ Features

 🔍 Parse job descriptions using LLMs